flytbase/apidoc/source/index.html.md

 # Introduction

-Welcome to the Flyt API!
-You can use our API to access Flyt API endpoints.
+Welcome to API reference documentation for FlytOS.
+Here you can find details of all the FlytAPIs with their description, parameters and usage examples.
+API bindings are available in several languages and you can select the desired language from the tabs in the right panel.

-We have language bindings in Shell, CPP, Python, Javascript and Java!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+To learn more about how to get started with FlytOS and build your first app, please visit the developer <a href='docs.flytbase.com'>documentation</a>.